dzharii/awesome-elasticsearch/README.md

 * [logagent](https://www.npmjs.com/package/@sematext/logagent) a log shipper to parse and ship logs to Elasticsearch including bulk indexing, disk buffers and log format detection.
 * [ItemsAPI](https://github.com/itemsapi/itemsapi) simplified search API for web and mobile (based on Elasticsearch and Express.js)
 * [Kuzzle](https://github.com/kuzzleio/kuzzle) - An open-source backend with advanced real-time features for Web, Mobile and IoT that uses ElasticSearch as a database. ([Website](https://kuzzle.io/))
+* [SIAC](https://github.com/citybasebrooks/SIAC) - SIAC is an enterprise SIEM built on the ELK stack and other open-source components.

 ## Elasticsearch developer tools and utilities